Andrea Stewart-Cousins

 Stewart-Cousins was first elected to the New York State Senate in 2006.
-She previously served as a Westchester County Legislator from 1996 to 2006.
+She served as a Westchester County Legislator from 1996 to 2006.
 In 2012, she was chosen by her colleagues to lead the Senate Democratic Conference.
-After the Democratic Party won an outright Senate majority in the 2018 elections, Stewart-Cousins became Majority Leader in January 2019.
-She became acting lieutenant governor on August 24, 2021, when Governor Andrew Cuomo resigned and Lieutenant Governor Kathy Hochul ascended to the governorship.
-Hochul announced she would be appointing a lieutenant governor, following the precedent set in 2009 by Governor David Paterson's appointment of Lieutenant Governor Richard Ravitch.
-Hochul selected Brian Benjamin, who took office on September 9, 2021.
-However, Benjamin resigned less than a year later on April 12, 2022 after being arrested in a corruption scandal.
-This caused Stewart-Cousins to once again assume the role of acting Lieutenant Governor.
+After the Democratic Party won a Senate majority in the 2018 elections, Stewart-Cousins became majority leader in January 2019.

 Early life and education

 Andrea Alice Stewart was born on September 2, 1950, in New York City.
 She is the daughter of Bob Stewart, a decorated World War II veteran and repairman, and Beryl Stewart, a stenographer and community activist.
 The Stewart family resided in public housing in Manhattan and the Bronx, and Andrea suffered from chronic asthma.

-Stewart-Cousins spent twenty years in the private sector, including thirteen years in sales and marketing with New York Telephone (later known as AT&T).
-After New York Telephone went out of business, she received a buyout and pursued a college degree while working for Gannett.
-She earned her Bachelor of Science Degree from Pace University and her teaching credentials in Business Education from Lehman College.
+Stewart-Cousins spent twenty years in the private sector, including thirteen years in sales and marketing with New York Telephone.
+After New York Telephone was acquired through a merger with Bell Atlantic, she received a buyout and pursued a college degree while working for Gannett.
+She earned her Bachelor of Science Degree from Pace University in 1986 and later her teaching credentials in Business Education from Lehman College.
 She received her Masters of Public Administration from Pace University in May 2008 and is a member of Pi Alpha Alpha, the public administration honor society.
-She also pursued careers in journalism and teaching before entering public service.
+She also pursued careers in teaching and briefly in journalism before entering public service.

 Career

 Yonkers Director of Community Affairs

-Stewart-Cousins's public service career began in 1992 when she was appointed Director of Community Affairs in the City of Yonkers.
+Stewart-Cousins's public service career began in 1992 when she was appointed Director of Community Affairs for the City of Yonkers during Terence Zaleski's term as mayor.
 In that role, she created an internship program for the hearing-impaired and for children in working families.
 She also advocated for and contributed to the revitalization of the City of Yonkers and was a founder of the original "Art on Main Street".
 Stewart-Cousins was a co-creator of "River Fest", a widely attended multi-cultural citywide celebration on the Hudson River in Yonkers.

 Westchester County Legislator

 Prior to her election to the New York State Senate in 2006, Stewart-Cousins served as a Westchester County Legislator representing Yonkers.
 First elected in 1995, she served from 1996 to 2006.
-During her tenure, she was elected Majority Whip and Vice-Chair.
+During her tenure, she was elected Majority Whip and vice-chair.
 Stewart-Cousins authored living wage laws, smoke-free workplace laws, tougher gun laws, laws that prosecute predatory lenders, tax cuts for seniors and veterans, and Westchester County's first human rights laws.